This is a quick guide to help the reader navigate and understand Imagining Ancient Corinth.

 The Table of Contents leads to the passages about ancient Corinth in Pausanias’ Description of Greece.

 More Readings contains additional readings and stories to complement the Pausanias readings.
-They include passages about Corinthian mythology from Apollodorus’ Library, Paul’s mission to Corinth from Acts of the Apostles, Paul’s First Letter to the Corinthians, the Sack of Corinth in 146 BCE by Zonaras and Strabo, Flamininus proclaiming the “Freedom of the Greeks” in 196 BCE, and a short poem by Antipater.
+They include passages about Corinthian mythology from Apollodorus’ Library, Paul’s mission to Corinth from Acts of the Apostles, Paul’s First Letter to the Corinthians, the Sack of Corinth in 146 BCE by Zonaras and Strabo, Flamininus proclaiming the “Freedom of the Greeks” in 196 BCE, short poems by Antipater, etc. In general, More Readings are presented from easiest to hardest, and as a result, it turns out that they are presented in reverse chronological order.
+Of course, the reader (or the instructor) can choose to read these passages in whatever order they prefer.

 Resources, Grammar, and Vocab pages contain links to media files, maps, and family trees, supplemental lessons on Greek grammar, and vocabulary listed by frequency in Pausanias and Greek literature.